 The school equips us with the education and skills we need to empower us to make a living; unfortunately, our traditional educational system never taught us what to do with our money after we earn it, how money works, how to make it grow and how to make it work for us so we can eventually stop working for money and instead have that money work hard for us.

-Most Canadians actually save too little while most live paycheck to paycheck regardless of how much they make from their jobs or professions; putting off or entirely crossing-out retirement planning, instead they put their hopes for retirement on government or company pensions.
+Most Canadians actually save too little while most live paycheck to paycheck regardless of how much they make from their jobs or professions, putting off or entirely crossing-out retirement planning and instead, putting their hopes for retirement on government or company pensions.

-It is expected that almost half of the population will not have saved enough money for retirement.
+It is expected that the majority of the population will not have saved enough money for retirement.

 The sooner you start saving and growing funds for retirement, the sooner you can retire and even if you don’t plan to retire at all; having money working for you at old age means you can still work at a job, business or career because you want to but not because you have to.